Our story

 Our approach to investing in Scripted content is set out in the Scripted Roadmap.

-We also have a Development Roadmap, because good drama takes time and patience to get right so a development process is necessary.
+We also invest in Content Development, because good drama takes time and patience to get right so a development process is necessary.

 We consulted the industry before we decided on these approaches.
 The below is a summary of a summit held in September 2017.
 130 drama production professionals came together to discuss a wide range of issues in drama.